joemaddalone/joemaddalone/src/content/slackfin/index.md

 ## Next up

 I got this running on a cron schedule in [OliveTin](https://github.com/OliveTin/OliveTin).
-I will 100% remember to follow up and plug that part in...
+I explain it a bit [here](/olivetin-node/):